 - "Family catechesis... precedes, accompanies, and enriches all other forms of catechesis.
 Parents have the mission of teaching their children to pray."
-(Catechism of the Catholic Church, paragraph 2226) - "Parents are the primary educators in the faith" (General Directory for Catechesis for the Universal Church, n.
-225). - "...With their parents leading the way by family prayer, children... will find a readier path to human maturity, salvation and holiness" (The Church in the Modern World Gaudium et Spes, Second Vatican Ecumenical Council, n.
-48).
+(Catechism of the Catholic Church, paragraph 2226) - "Parents are the primary educators in the faith."
+(General Directory for Catechesis for the Universal Church, n.
+225). - "...With their parents leading the way by family prayer, children... will find a readier path to human maturity, salvation and holiness."
+(The Church in the Modern World Gaudium et Spes, Second Vatican Ecumenical Council, n.
+48)

-The role of the family is so vital to each young person's understanding of the importance of and commitment to a daily habit of prayer that starting this initiative is to be preceded by intentional parental engagement.
-In other words, the "Going Deeper with Prayer" Initiative will begin in the Catholic school or Parish Faith Formation Program as support for the family when the parents are onboard.
-This could take place, for example, through a parent gathering where the initiative can be explained, the Prayer Card read over and the Prayer modeled, and formation on prayer can take place.
-Parents want the best for their children and therefore their participation in such gatherings is essential.
+The role of the family is vital to each person's understanding of the importance of and commitment to a daily habit of prayer.
+A model that is working to promote intentional parental engagement is by praying with the students using the Prayer Card on a regular basis for several months in the school or parish program.
+While continuing to focus on this one prayer and praying through the simple process with the students, send a Prayer Card home with each youth.
+The student will be familiar enough with how to use the Prayer Card and can pray with their parents.
+Guide the students to choose a place for the Prayer Card for safe keeping.
+The "Going Deeper in Prayer initiative may also be explained through a parent gathering, where the Prayer Card is read over, the simple prayer modeled, and formation on prayer can take place.
+Parents want the best for their children and therefore, their participation in such gatherings is essential.
 Formation on family prayer needs to be offered in an ongoing manner.